 Binge Drinking Statistics and its Prevalence

 Centers for Disease Control and Prevention shows that binge drinking is a leading form of excessive use of alcohol.
 Binge drinkers tend to take around 8 drinks at a go, which is far more than what constitutes health risk behavior.
 Large intake of alcoholic drinks within a short period increases the risk of an overdose with severe consequences.
+Alcohol addiction in veterans is worrisome.
 Check out these numbers on binge drinking statistics right from 2014, it indeed calls for attention:

 - 7% of people aged 18 years and more reported that they binged on alcoholic drinks in the past month.